MelvinMallari/tslox/README.md

 # tslox

-a typescript implementation of the lox programming language as outline in _crafting interpreters_ by Bob Nystrom.
+a typescript implementation of the lox programming language as outlined in _crafting interpreters_ by Bob Nystrom.

 ### grammar